Synoeca cyanea: Description and identification

 S. cyanea is black with metallic blue patches on its body.
 In addition, S. cyanea has a red clypeus.
 While other species in the genus Synoeca do not demonstrate caste differences, S. cyanea sometimes shows differentiation between the size of workers and the queen.
 A queen of a nest that is early in development will often be the same size as the workers and intermediates as it has not fully developed its reproductive organs.
 As the colony and nest grow, the queen also grows in size, due to ovarian development, until it is larger than the workers and intermediates.
 When males are present, they are also smaller than the queen.

-The Nest
+Nesting

 S. cyanea composes its nest out of a single comb with the cells directly attached to a tree.
 These types of nests are known as astelocyttarous nests.
 A corrugated, protective envelope made of wood pulp covers the nest, with the entrance on the superior portion of the nest.
 It is suggested that the architecture of the nest serves as protection against the predation of ants.